matrix-org/matrix-ios-kit/README.rst

 different levels, which are:

 ViewController
-  The provided ViewControllers can be subclassed in order to change their default behavior and the interactions with the end user.
+  The provided ViewControllers can be subclassed in order to customise the following points:
+- the CellView class used by the DataSource to render CellData.
+- the layout of the table or the collection view.
+- the interactions with the end user.

 CellView
-  The developer can indicate to the DataSource which view class it should use to render CellData.
-This can be used to completely change the way items are displayed.
-Note that CellView classes must implement the MXKCellRendering protocol.
+  The developer may override MatrixKit CellViews to completely change the way items are displayed.
+Note that CellView classes must be conformed to the MXKCellRendering protocol.

 CellData
-  The developer can provide another CellData class in order to compute data differently.
+  The developer can implement his own CellData classes in order to prepare differently rendered data.
+Note that the use of customised CellData classes is handled at DataSource level (see registerCellDataClass method).

 DataSource
   This object gets the data from the Matrix SDK and serves it to the view controller via CellView and CellData objects.
 You can override the default DataSource to have a different behaviour.

-UIAppearance (Not yet available)
-    Views in MatrixKit use the UIKit UIAppearance concept to allow easy skinning.

 Customisation example